Nubisa/JXPanel/docs/domains.markdown

 ![add_subdomain.png](images/add_subdomain.png)

-Selecting a domain and clicking `Add` will get you to adddomain form for adding a second-level domain.
+Selecting a domain and clicking `Add` will get you to [Add new domain](adddomain.markdown) form for adding a second-level domain.
-It is exactly the same form as for adding a first-level domainadddomain, except that instead of <b>Domain</b> you'll need to provide <b>Subdomain</b>.
+It is exactly the same form as for adding a first-level domain [Add new domain](adddomain.markdown), except that instead of <b>Domain</b> name you'll need to provide <b>Subdomain</b> name.

 ## Editing existing domain

 Clicking the chosen row in the table list will get you to the domains's modification form.
-It is exactly the same form as adddomain, except that it is in edit mode now.
+It is exactly the same form as [Add new domain](adddomain.markdown), except that it is in edit mode now.

 ## Removing domains